-The location offers one of the most unusual landscapes in the world, with rivers, waterfalls and gorges, deep and vast valleys, impenetrable jungles and savanna that host large numbers and varieties of plant species, a diverse fauna and the isolated tabletop mesas locally known as tepuis.
+The location offers one of the most unusual landscapes in the world with rivers, waterfalls and gorges, deep and vast valleys, impenetrable jungles and savanna that host large numbers and varieties of plant species.
+It hosts a diverse fauna as well as the isolated tabletop mesas locally known as tepuis.

 This region was subjected to several periods of uplift and subsidence and were subjected to variable erosion.
 The large remaining isolated sandstone beds are called "tepuis" in the language of the indigenous inhabitants of the region.